Dale DeGray: Playing career

 Unable to land a consistent place with Calgary, the Flames traded DeGray to the Toronto Maple Leafs on September 17, 1987, in exchange for a fifth round draft pick.
 He spent the majority of the 1987–88 NHL season in Toronto where he had 24 points in 56 games and spent some time playing at forward.
-DeGray played only the one season in Toronto as he was claimed off waivers by the Los Angeles Kings.
+DeGray played only the one season in Toronto as he was claimed in the 1988 NHL Waiver Draft by the Los Angeles Kings.
 He played a career-high 63 games for the Kings in 1988–89 and posted 28 points with 97 penalties in minutes.
 After beginning the 1989–90 season with the AHL's New Haven Nighthawks, the Kings traded DeGray on November 24, 1989, to the Buffalo Sabres in exchange for Bob Halkidis.
 The six games he played in Buffalo were the last of his NHL career.

 DeGray played most of two seasons with the AHL's Rochester Americans before spending the 1991–92 season in Italy with HC Alleghe.
 He returned to North America and played several seasons in the International Hockey League (IHL) for seven teams.
 He was named to the IHL second All-Star Team on two occasions: 1992–93 with the San Diego Gulls and 1994–95, split between the Detroit Vipers and Cleveland Lumberjacks.
 In 1995, he also made his lone appearance with the Canadian national team.
 DeGray scored one goal and one assist in six games for the bronze medal-winning Canadians at the 1995 World Championship.
 DeGray's final season was 1998–99 when, as a member of the Indianapolis Ice, he suffered a career-ending shoulder injury in a December 10, 1998, game against the Orlando Solar Bears.